lliendo/Radar/docs/plugins-development.rst

 Ok, now we have a useful plugin.
 Every time we receive a reply we simply forward it using a UDP socket.
-Note in this example that I've set the PLUGIN_CONFIG_FILE to hold the filename of the YAML (proxy.yml in this case) and that I use the values that were read from that file in the _proxy_reply() method.
+Note in this example that I've set the PLUGIN_CONFIG_FILE to hold the filename of the YAML (udp-proxy.yml in this case) and that I use the values that were read from that file in the _forward() method.
 Also note the use of the get_path() static method to properly reference the YAML file.

-To get this example running follow the same steps we described for the dummy plugin and also create a file named proxy.yml that contains the YAML commented above.
+To get this example running follow the same steps we described for the dummy plugin and also create a file named udp-proxy.yml that contains the YAML commented above.
 Don't forget to put this file inside the same directory where __init__.py is.

 If you want to see these replies you'll probably need a tool like `netcat <http://nc110.sourceforge.net/>`_.